znegva/znegva.github.io/_posts/2019-01-15-email-backups-with-dovecot.md

 ~ % cp -pr /usr/local/Cellar/dovecot/2.3.2.1_1/share/doc/dovecot/example-config/ /usr/local/etc/dovecot/
 ```

-create `/use/local/etc/dovecot/local.conf` (shortended a bit, please see [post on xdeb.org for a fully commented example](https://xdeb.org/post/2014/03/07/running-dovecot-as-a-local-only-imap-server-on-os-x/)):
+create `/use/local/etc/dovecot/local.conf` (shortened a bit, please see [post on xdeb.org for a fully commented example](https://xdeb.org/post/2014/03/07/running-dovecot-as-a-local-only-imap-server-on-os-x/)):
 ```conf
 # A comma separated list of IPs or hosts where to listen in for connections.
 listen = 127.0.0.1